Cup-one algebras and 1-minimal models: Introduction

-We defined in \cite{Porter-Suciu-2021} several categories of differential graded algebras (over $R=\Z$ or $\Z_p$) with some extra structure, coming from either the cup-one products, or from a binomial ring structure, or both, bound together by suitable compatibility conditions.
+We defined in \cite{Porter-Suciu-2021} several categories of differential graded algebras (over $R=\Z$ or $\F_p$) with extra structure, coming from either the cup-one products, or from a binomial ring structure, or both, bound together by suitable compatibility conditions.
 In Sections \ref{subsec:graded-cup1} and \ref{subsec:cupd-formula} we recall these notions, with some mild modifications to better fit the present context.
+A \emph{cup-one differential graded algebra}\/ is an $R$-dga $(A,d)$ with a cup-one product map $\cup_1\colon A^1 \otimes_R A^1 \to A^1$ that gives $R\oplus A^{1}$ the structure of a commutative ring and satisfies the Hirsch identity, as well as the following ``$\cupd$ formula,"